 1969: On the eleventh day of recording the Beatles’ contentious “Get Back”/”Let It Be” sessions, and the second day of recording at Apple Studios, George Harrison invited keyboardist Billy Preston to join the band in the studio.
 Preston’s presence on piano and keyboards helped the group’s sound as well as greatly improved the mood in the studio, and Preston’s contributions feature prominently on the resulting Let It Be LP.

-1972: Don McLean’s American Pie album started a seven-week run as his only #1 on the Billboard pop album chart.
+1972: Don McLean’s second studio album, American Pie, started seven weeks as his only #1 on the Billboard pop album chart.

 1977: Wings went to #1 on the Billboard pop chart with their triple live album Wings Over America, making it Paul McCartney’s sixth chart-topping album in the US since leaving The Beatles.